Here you can learn more about the housing process for the upcoming semester/academic year.

 If you are requesting to reside on campus for the next academic year as a part of a special program, you must submit the $500 housing deposit and complete all of the steps in the selection process by the deadlines outlined in the Housing Calendar.
-Students in the Ozanam and Catholic Scholars program live in community in triple bedrooms in St. Vincent Hall on the Queens campus and in specified apartments on the Staten Island campus.
+Students in the Ozanam and Catholic Scholars program live in the community in triple bedrooms in Donovan Hall.

 What does it mean to be "eligible to participate?"

 To ensure that you are eligible to participate in the housing selection process, you need to meet all the deadlines and requirements outlined in this guide.
 "Eligible" means that you have completed the outlined steps, cleared an academic and student conduct review; and qualified for participation in the housing selection process.